oracle/weblogic-kubernetes-operator/site/apache.md

-# Load balancing with the Apache web server
+# Load balancing with the Apache HTTP Server

-This document describes how to set up and start an Apache web server for load balancing inside a Kubernets cluster.
+This document describes how to set up and start an Apache HTTP Server for load balancing inside a Kubernets cluster.
 The configuration and startup can be either automatic, when you create a domain using the WebLogic Operator's `create-weblogic-domain.sh` script, or manual, if you have an existing WebLogic domain configuration.

-## Build the Docker image for the Apache web server
+## Build the Docker image for the Apache HTTP Server

-You need to build the Docker image for the Apache web server that embeds the Oracle WebLogic Server Proxy Plugin.
+You need to build the Docker image for the Apache HTTP Server that embeds the Oracle WebLogic Server Proxy Plugin.

-  1. Download and build the Docker image for the Apache web server with the 12.2.1.3.0 Oracle WebLogic Server Proxy Plugin.
-See the instructions in [Apache Web Server with Oracle WebLogic Server Proxy Plugin on Docker](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-webtier-apache).
+  1. Download and build the Docker image for the Apache HTTP Server with the 12.2.1.3.0 Oracle WebLogic Server Proxy Plugin.
+See the instructions in [Apache HTTP Server with Oracle WebLogic Server Proxy Plugin on Docker](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-webtier-apache).

   2. Tag your Docker image, `store/oracle/apache:12.2.1.3`, using the `docker tag` command.